-Advantages Disadvantages No replacement planting will be required as a result of the efforts of the Friends of Flinders/Broadbeach Park planting day where a number of trees were planted around the playground.
+Advantages Disadvantages result of the efforts of the Friends of Flinders/Broadbeach Park planting day where a number of trees were planted around the playground.
 The hazards the seed cones present to playground users would be eliminated.
-In addition, Council would remain consistent with its 2007 decision to remove the trees. amenity and habitat for fauna until the replacement trees reach a suitable height.
-In addition, there would be limited shade provided to the playground area for many decision to remove the trees. require removal.
+In addition, Council would remain consistent with its 2007 decision to remove the trees.
+There would be an initial loss of visual amenity and habitat for fauna until the replacement trees reach a suitable height.
+In addition, there would be limited shade provided to the playground area for many years.
+Four of the Sheoaks are male and do not produce the seed cones, therefore do not require removal.